LukeGrahamLandry/hctarcs/devlog.md

 (both edited to add `Stmt::StopScript => self.mark_async()`, without that its like 220ms)

 And it's still dramatically inefficient.

+I want to get turbowarp's quick sort benchmark working.
+Only change to it, I made was converting the sprites to bitmap because i don't want to deal with svgs yet.

+Found a bunch of bugs just by compiling a new project.
+- found that I allow empty else branch but not empty if, fixed in parser.
+TODO: more consistent handling in codegen (just treat if as empty else)
+- wasnt properly setting scope when accessing globals
+- `?` in safe_str
+- throught im not inferring for list types but am in parse. not infering for globals in general? i was emiting var ids for globals seperately but then parsing it as a normal sprite and re-emitting new ids and some thing were finding the old ones and some the new so the inference didnt work
+- repeat was using opt_var instead of opt_block

+Added Features
+- need to parse default list values.
+- TODO: emit defaults
+- sensing_dayssince2000.
+TODO: use right epoch instead of unix one
+- temp ui button for sending click event to sprite.
+TODO: real bounding box
+- TODO: default costume size for tres (i removed my hack)

 ## Collapsing Futures (Jan 9)